benbalter/benbalter.github.com/resume.md

 {.date}July 2012 — Present

+* As member of inaugural class of high-profile White House initiative, served as entrepreneur in residence reimagining the role of technology in brokering the relationship between citizens and government while injecting a more startup-like culture within government.
-Described by the US Chief Technology Officer as "the baddest of the badass innovators," and by the White House Director of Digital Strategy as "<a href="http://www.youtube.com/watch?v=uhtlOYOhE8w#t=51m12s">lightning in a bottle</a>," serve as entrepreneur in residence reimagining the role of technology in brokering the relationship between citizens and government.
+* Described by the US Chief Technology Officer as "the baddest of the badass innovators," and by the White House Director of Digital Strategy as "<a href="http://www.youtube.com/watch?v=uhtlOYOhE8w#t=51m12s">lightning in a bottle</a>."
+* Within six months, saw four distinct open-source products from conception to production, including research, prototyping, usability, development, testing, and stakeholder outreach using then-atypical api-first architecture.
+* Ensured compliance with Privacy Act, Paperwork Reduction Act, and Federal Information Security Mangagement Act including drafting of multiple formal notices on behalf of the government for publication in the Federal Register.

 #### Fellow, Office of the US Chief Information Officer